 Gerizim is the place where a unique and highly symbolic Old Testament event took place.
 God commanded the Israelites to carry out this ceremony after they entered the Promised Land (Deuteronomy 27 - 28).

-Joshua, after Jericho and Ai were conquered, had the Israelite tribes of Simeon, Levi, Judah, Issachar, Joseph (composed of Ephraim and Manasseh) and Benjamin stand of Mount Gerizim.
+Joshua, after Jericho and Ai were conquered, had the Israelite tribes of Simeon, Levi, Judah, Isaachar, Joseph (composed of Ephraim and Manasseh) and Benjamin stand of Mount Gerizim.
 They then shouted the manifold blessings that would come, on all those who obeyed God, to the others tribes stationed on Mount Ebal.
 When they finished, those on Ebal then shouted all the curses (punishments) that would befall those who refused to listen to their Creator and King.

-Hidden New Testament reference
+Hidden New Testament Reference

 The Samaritans, at the time of Jesus, were not strictly Israelites.
 They were a mixed group of people who were descended from pagan Assyrians who intermarried with the poorest Israelites left in the land by the Assyrians.